feross/spoof/README.md

 ## Why?

-I made this because changing your MAC address in OS X is harder than it should be.
+I made this because changing your MAC address on macOS is harder than it should be.
 The Wi-Fi card needs to be manually disassociated from any connected networks in order for the change to apply correctly – super annoying!
 Doing this manually each time is tedious and lame.

 Instead, just run `spoof` and change your MAC address in one command.

-Now for Linux, too!
+**Now for Windows and Linux, too!**

 ## Instructions for beginners